mlswg/mls-extensions/draft-ietf-mls-extensions.md

 Role-based access control is a method of expressing an access control policy for an MLS session.
 The RBAC system defines different roles and specifies their capabilities.
-For example, a “moderator” role may have the capability to issue new Add Client and Remove Client proposals while an “observer” role is only permitted to receive (but not send) application messages.
+For example, a "moderator" role may have the capability to issue new Add Client and Remove Client proposals while an "observer" role is only permitted to receive (but not send) application messages.
 Clients in an MLS session with RBAC can be assigned to particular roles dynamically during run time.